Actindo-AG/Documentation/Channels/Integration/01c_Salesforce.md

 ### Configure the master catalog

-A Salesforce catalog must be mapped to the Actindo master catalog to determine the available fields in Actindo.
+The Salesforce master catalog must be mapped in Actindo to determine the available fields in Actindo.
 It is mandatory that the master catalog is set in all ETL mappings to the Salesforce attribute set.

 [comment]: <> (noch etwas verwirrend: ist der master catalog in Salesforce oder in Actindo?)